Constitution of Singapore: Judicial review

 Dicey's third legal criterion for constitutional supremacy is the existence of an authority to pronounce upon the legal validity or constitutionality of laws passed by the nation's law-making body.
 While the Constitution does not expressly vest powers of constitutional judicial review in the courts, this role has been assumed by the judiciary.
 Hence, the third criterion appears to be fulfilled.

 However, the judiciary has used its power to adjudge executive actions and Acts of Parliament unconstitutional and void rather sparingly.
 To date, the only instance where the High Court struck down a statutory provision was in Taw Cheng Kong v.
 Public Prosecutor (1998).
 It was short-lived, as the decision was later overturned by the Court of Appeal.
-Delivering the Court's judgment, Chief Justice Yong Pung How emphasized the limits of judicial review, stating that it is not for the courts to dictate the scope and ambit of a section or rule on its propriety.
+Delivering the Court's judgment, Chief Justice Yong Pung How emphasised the limits of judicial review, stating that it is not for the courts to dictate the scope and ambit of a section or rule on its propriety.
 This is a matter which only Parliament can decide, and the courts can only interpret what is enacted.
 This results in a conflict between the court's responsibility to be faithful to the Constitution, and its apparently restricted role in reviewing legislation.

 As mentioned earlier, the High Court also held that in judicially reviewing legislation, there should be a strong presumption of constitutional validity.
 The burden of proof falls on the applicant, who has to establish that the impugned statute violates the Constitution.
 Furthermore, in Rajeevan Edakalavan Chief Justice Yong said that the elected nature of Parliament vests in them the sole authority to determine sensitive issues surrounding the scope of fundamental liberties.
 In contrast, the judiciary's role is to ensure that the intention of Parliament as reflected in the Constitution and other legislation is adhered to.
 The Chief Justice also held in Jabar bin Kadermastan v.
 Public Prosecutor (1995) that: